Garlic for Dogs - Health Benefits, Preparation, Use, Safe Dosage

 The debate about whether garlic is good or bad seems to have arisen from confusion with its close cousin, the onion.
 And that question has been furthered by people - professionals and public alike - who do not inform themselves about the actual properties of these foods prior to pronouncing their opinion.

-Which means that their pronouncement is an OPINION and an uninformed judgement based on lack of information rather than an evidence-based fact.
+Which means that their pronouncement is an OPINION and an uninformed judgment based on lack of information rather than an evidence-based fact.

-Both garlic and onion contain thiosulphate, the substance responsible for causing ‘Heinx Factor’ anemia in dogs and cats.
+Both garlic and onion contain thiosulphate.
+Thiosulphate is the substance responsible for causing ‘Heinx Factor’ anemia in dogs and cats.

 The NCIB (National Center for Biotechnology Information) provides scientific research regarding safe use of garlic for dogs.
 None of the dogs in the study developed Heinz Factor.
 You can read the research paper here.